lufdema/JetClass_LundNet/README.md

 >
 > ./part_trans_to_root2_multiple

 **NOTE:** In this case root and fastjet must be Linked in the PATH.
-For this version the program was made with the versions of root 6.32.08 and fastjet 3.4.3.
+For this version the program was made with the versions of root 6.32.08 and fastjet 3.4.3. **Fastjet could be linked in the first line of the Makefile**.

 ## The Model